 Gail: Monarch butterflies, like all butterflies, are pollinators.
 They are not as effective pollinators, perhaps, as bees and other pollinators that we've heard about.
 I have many photos of Monarchs, we've been out in the field, monitoring them and we pick them up to tag them, with pollen grains all over their feet and along their proboscis.
 They are pollinators as well, and they do have that role in our environment.

 Kayna: How do you see monarch populations changing today?
 What are the causes of some of these changes?

 Gail: That's a big question.
 I think a lot of people have likely heard much about Monarchs in the news.
 Their populations have been declining over the last years.
-In California, that population along the western coast has dived, and then more or less stayed stable the last couple years.
+In California, that population along the western coast has dived, and then more or less stayed stable the last couple of years.
 The eastern population, in particular, has nosedived down pretty low.
 Everyone's very concerned about that.

 There's several factors that come in.
 Some have more weight than others.
 For example, we all know the weather extremes that we have all experienced in different parts of the country.
 When it's too hot or too cold, it's like the old "Three Bears" story that we used to hear when we were younger, not too hot, not too cold, just right.
 It needs to be at a just perfect temperature for their population to expand.